 Mandatory registrations are processed within the primary process Registration.

-The Netherlands Heart Registration is a service-oriented quality and registration organisation where high-quality and complete registration of all cardiac interventions and cardiac operations in the Netherlands takes place.
-In addition, registrations are also designed for various, common syndromes.
+The Netherlands Heart Registration (NHR) is a service-oriented quality registry.
+By gathering complete and high-quality data of all cardiac interventions performed in the Netherlands, it aims to monitor and improve cardiac care.
+In addition to intervention registries, registries are also designed for various common cardiac syndromes.

-It’s the mission of the NHR to serve the interests of the cardiac patient by promoting quality assurance and improvement in cardiac care in the Netherlands from an integrated, high-quality and innovative approach.
-Through this registration, the cardiac patient is followed through all phases of the treatment process, from the moment of diagnosis to years after intervention.
+It’s the mission of the NHR to serve the interests of the cardiac patient by promoting quality assurance and improvement in cardiac care in the Netherlands through an integrated, high-quality and innovative approach.
+Within the registraties, the cardiac patiënt is followed through all phases of the treatment process, from the moment of diagnosis to years after intervention.

 Three primary processes

-The NHR has three primary processes: Registration, Scientific Research and Innovation, and works intensively with various parties, including the cardiac centres ofthe Dutch hostpitals, the scientic associations NVVC & NVT, the DCVA and the Dutch Heart Foundation.
+Registration, Scientific Research and Innovation are the three primary processes of the NHR.
+The NHR works in collaboration with various parties, including all Dutch hospitals, the scientic associations (NVVC & NVT), the DCVA and the Dutch Heart Foundation.